The Environments of Luminous Fast Blue Optical Transients: Evidence for a Compact Object and Wolf-Rayet Star Merger Origin: Possible Progenitor Systems

 \subsubsection{Magnetar-powered SNe?}

-It was also suggested that LFBOTs originate from magnetar-powered SNe, in which a successful CCSNe produces a rapidly spinning, millisecond magnetar remnant (e.g., \citealt{prentice2018}).
+It was also suggested that LFBOTs originate from magnetar-powered SNe, in which a successful CCSN produces a rapidly spinning, millisecond magnetar remnant (e.g., \citealt{prentice2018}).
 In this case, the LFBOT lightcurve is powered by the magnetar spin-down that heats the SN ejecta, keeping the transient emission blue for an extended period.
 Interestingly, this is also the most prevailing progenitor theory for SLSNe-I \citep{kasen2010, leloudas2015, metzger2015, nicholl2015, nicholl2017, blanchard2020}.
 Similar to LFBOTs, SLSNe-I have high peak luminosities and lightcurves that cannot be solely explained by $^{56}$Ni decay, suggesting they too have a central engine.
 However, SLSNe-I are generally much more slowly evolving transients than LFBOTs.
 The disparity can potentially be reconciled by progenitor mass; for instance, LFBOTs may involve less massive progenitors that produce lower ejecta masses than those of SLSNe-I \citep{margutti2019}.
 Our environmental analysis clearly reveals that LFBOTs and SLSNe-I do not occur in similar host galaxies, as SLSN-I hosts are more metal-poor, more star-forming, and less massive than LFBOT hosts.
 The only apparent similarity in SLSNe-I and LFBOT environments are their fractional flux distributions, where a large fraction of both transient populations occur in fainter regions of their hosts.
 Thus, nominally, the differences between their environments do not indicate that SLSNe-I and LFBOTs share the same progenitor.
+Moreover, as the magnetar-powered SN model is a much more popular progenitor theory for SLSNe-I, this would suggest that LFBOTs likely do not also arise from those same progenitors.